Kurt Andersen: Journalism, broadcasting, and media

+From 1996 to 1999, Andersen was a staff writer and columnist ("The Culture Industry") for The New Yorker, and from 2004 to 2008 he served as a columnist for New York ("The Imperial City").
+He has also been a regular contributor to Vanity Fair, bridging his magazine journalism with his later book themes by dissecting the cultural roots of populist movements such as the Tea Party and Occupy Wall Street.

-After he became editor-in-chief of New York in 1994, its circulation and advertising revenue quickly rose.
-In early 1996, according to a New York Times article quoting Andersen, Henry Kravis, the head of KKR, the financial firm that controlled New Yorks publishing company, asked him to kill a story about a rivalry between Felix Rohatyn and Steven Rattner for control of the Lazard investment bank, and to stop covering Wall Street altogether.
+He became editor-in-chief of New York in 1994, after which its circulation and advertising revenue quickly rose.
+In early 1996, a New York Times article quoted Andersen, stating that Henry Kravis, the head of Kohlberg Kravis Roberts (KKR), the financial firm that controlled New Yorks publishing company, asked him to kill a story about a rivalry between Felix Rohatyn and Steven Rattner for control of the Lazard investment bank, and to stop covering Wall Street altogether.
 Andersen demurred, and was fired five months later.

-In 1999, he co-founded an online media and entertainment news website and biweekly magazine Inside.
+In 1999, Andersen co-founded Inside, an online media news website and biweekly magazine recognized as a pioneering early attempt at digital-first, insider media reporting prior to the dot-com crash.
 In 2001, he and his co-founders merged Inside with a site and magazine founded by Steven Brill.
 The merged enterprise was subsequently acquired by Primedia (now Rent Group), but Primedia closed the Brill site in October 2001, and later Inside as well.

-From 2001 to 2004, Andersen served as a senior creative consultant to Barry Diller's Universal Television, where he co-created the entertainment and arts channel Trio with Michael Jackson, Lauren Zalaznick and Andy Cohen.
-From 2003 to 2005 he was editorial director of Colors magazine, and in 2006, with his former colleague Jackson and Bonnie Siegler (and Diller's IAC) co-founded the daily email cultural curation service Very Short List.
-In 2007 and 2008 he was an editor-at-large for Random House, and in 2011 a guest op-ed columnist for The New York Times.
+From 2001 to 2004, Andersen served as a senior creative consultant to Barry Diller's Universal Television, where he co-created the arts and entertainment channel Trio with Michael Jackson, Lauren Zalaznick, and Andy Cohen.
+From 2003 to 2005 he was editorial director of Colors magazine, a role that bridged his editorial background with his visual and design interests through the publication's ad-free, photojournalistic exploration of global sociopolitical issues.
+In 2006, with his former colleague Jackson and Bonnie Siegler (and Diller's IAC), he co-founded the daily email cultural curation service Very Short List.
+From 2007 to 2008 he was an editor-at-large for Random House, and in 2011 he served as a guest op-ed columnist for The New York Times.